walbourn/contentexporter/README.md

 ## Build Instructions

-Install the Autodesk FBX SDK 2019.2 or later (latest tested version is 2020.0) for Windows VS 2017 and/or VS 2019
+Install the Autodesk FBX SDK 2019.2 or later (latest tested version is 2020.0) for Windows VS 2017.

     http://autodesk.com/fbx